soomro30/zoppo/src/_curious-about/04-fully-arcade.markdown

 section1_image1_alt: "Concept art of an arena"

 section2: |
   ##### Keep in mind we’re coming at this as digital service designers and developers.
-Since we see from such different eyes, there is a lot about gaming systems and features that we’re excited to revamp, upturn and reimagine as we go along.
+Since we see from such different eyes, there is a lot about gaming systems and features that we’re excited to revamp, upturn, and reimagine as we go along.

 section2_image1_alt: "Concept art of a robot bird character"
 section2_image2_alt: "Concept art of a character with a planet as a head"